missionpinball/mpf-docs/install/raspberry.rst

    Raspberry Pi support is experimental at this point.
 Users have found various issues with audio, and we're not sure whether the RPi has enough power to support MPF.
 So this document is more like a collection of notes versus a solid guide.
-We welcome your feedback or experience with other low-cost systems, though at this point if you're getting ready for a "final" computer for your machine, we'd probably recommend building an inexpensive (<$200) Intel-based system for now and running Linux or Windows.
+We welcome your feedback or experience with other low-cost systems, though at this point if you're looking for a development platform, we'd probably recommend buying a more beefy x86 computer.
+For a "final" machine an inexpensive (<$200) Intel-based system running Linux or Windows might be better suited.
+However, it should be possible to run your final game on a RPi3 if you tune your game accordingly.
+For example, this would include transcoding your videos to a format which can be played hardware accelerated on the RPi.

 One first word:
 Don't try to install mpf on a Raspberry Pi B+ or Raspberry zero, it just won't work or will be very slow.
-Get yourself at least a Raspberry Pi 2 or 3, they have a quad-core processor running with more than 900MHz.
+Get yourself at a Raspberry Pi 3, they have a quad-core processor running with more than 900MHz.
+RPi3 also has better audio than RPi 1 (still not perfect).
+An HDMI audio adapter may be worthy for better audio.

 One nice thing we will have afterwards is a low-cost PC which will run fast enough for mpf-mc with audio, video, antialiazing and touchscreen support.

 Let's start:

 - get the latest Kivypie version (a minimal version without X-Server but preinstalled kivy) here: http://kivypie.mitako.eu/kivy-download.html
   Many Kudos to Albert Casals and their group, since normally its a pain to install kivy on a raspberry (compiling lasts forever).

 - depending on your development os use Win32 Diskimager, dd, Imagewriter... to write your image to the sd-card (use at least an 8 GB Card).
 You can find Instructions here: https://www.raspberrypi.org/documentation/installation/installing-images/

 - insert the sd-card into your pi and boot it up (first boot does take some time since it sets some os specific parameters)

 - login with user:sysop password:posys